linhngkh/helsinki-bike-backend/README.md

 ## Running the Project
 1. Start the MongoDB container by running the command ``docker-compose up -d`` in your terminal.
 This will create a MongoDB instance and expose it on port 27017.
 2. Run ``npm start`` to start the server.
 This will start the server on port 5000.
-3. Open a new terminal window and navigate to the project directory.
-4. Open your browser and navigate to
+3. Open your browser and navigate to
 * http://localhost:5000/api/journeys for accessing Journeys database.
 * http://localhost:5000/api/stations for accessing Stations database.
 5. At the same time, open your another browser and navigate to http://localhost:5173 after following instruction for front end part [here](https://github.com/linhngkh/helsinki-bike-frontend).
 You should now see the hel-bike application running.